shawnthompson/aaact-aatia.github.io/content/newsletters/en/july-2025-aaact-now-for-accessibility.md

   you stay proactive and inclusive all year long.
 newsletterDate: 2025-07-16
 ---
-## 3D Printing: A Handy Addition to You Accessibility Toolkit
+## 3D Printing: A Handy Addition to Your Accessibility Toolkit

 <div class="row">
 <div class="col-md-5">